College of Law > Law Library > About

 Public Access:

-The general public is entitled to use the Federal Depository publications housed in the DePaul University Libraries.
+The general public is permitted to use the Federal Depository publications housed in the DePaul University Libraries.
 Providing free access to the general public to the resources of the documents collection, including electronic resources, is a basic program obligation.

 • Library administrators under the Federal Depository Library Program (FDLP) guidelines determine hours of operation, access and security procedures.
 (See Administrative Notes - v.24 - #04 - p.7, 4/15/2003.)